bobjcurrie/QAR_WLE/README.md

 ### Qualitative Activity Recognition of Weight Lifting Exercises

-The purpose of this project is to use machine learning to predict whether a weight-lifting exercise (in this case dumbbell curls) is performed correctly.
+The purpose of this project is to use machine learning to predict whether a weight-lifting exercise (in this case, dumbbell curls) is performed correctly.

 Background and information on the Weight Lifting Exercise dataset used can be found here: http://web.archive.org/web/20161224072740/http:/groupware.les.inf.puc-rio.br/har